How To Get People’s Attention With Video Ads

 Be authentic

-Don’t try to be someone you’re not.
-Your customers want to see the real you — just like they want to see the real products and services you offer.
-Consumers don’t want to be sold to; they want to be entertained by something relevant to their interests.
-If you’re selling a product or service that’s not directly related to your brand, make sure it’s clear from the beginning what you’re selling.
-You can use a title or subtitle in your video ad’s headline or description.
+Don't try to be someone you're not.
+Your customers want to see the real you — just like they want to see the natural products and services you offer.
+Consumers don't want to be sold to; they want to be entertained by something relevant to their interests.
+If you're selling a product or service not directly related to your brand, make sure it's clear from the beginning what you're selling.
+You can use a title or subtitle in your video ad's headline or description.

-Plan ahead and be thorough with your editing
+Plan and be thorough with your editing.

 Prev